 In contrast, look at these four emerging use cases for AI-powered intelligent automation on the operational side:

 In addition to these new use cases, AI and ML can also take on various other tasks.
 That includes but is not limited to cash posting, charge reconciliation, and utilization.
-AI and ML automation can do everything from the basic to the complex, with none of the linearity and fragility of RPA.
+AI and ML, paired with RPA, results in automation that can do everything from the basic to the complex, with none of the linearity and fragility of traditional RPA.

 Moreover, AI and ML enable automation that’s purpose-built for the healthcare revenue cycle.
 This nuance is an essential differentiator from RPA, which is a form of automation ported from other sectors, with a one-size-fits-all approach that often breaks down when confronted with the particular complexities of RCM operations.